TobiasNickel/tObservableJS/README.md

 # tObservableJS

 tObservableJS will make programming much more enjoyable.
-The Final version fitting to this Documentation, will be released during this week.

 ###The big plus points are:
   1. Learning even less vocabulary